 3.16.
 “Scholarship Appeals Committee”: means the committee designated by Commissioner of Higher Education to review appeals of Regents’ Scholarship award decisions and take final agency action regarding awards.

 3.17.
-“Scholarship Staff” means the group assigned to review Regents’ Scholarship applications and make initial decisions awarding the scholarships.
+“Scholarship Staff” means the group assigned to review Regents’ Scholarship applications and make decisions awarding the scholarships and deferments.

 3.18.
 “Substantial Compliance” means the applicant, in good faith, complied with the substantial or essential scholarship application requirements and has demonstrated likely eligibility but failed to comply exactly with the application specifics.